pocomane/brewed-in-the-apocalypse/bita.md

 Scenarist - Ok, Bart you got a success.
 Not only you manage to hit the man that killed your family, but due to your rage and brutal behavior, he is thrown down from the tower.
 You hear a scream, a thud, and nothing else.
-This is an important step in the story, so all the players can add a trait or a special move to eir character sheet.
+This is an important step in the story, so all the protagonists can add a trait or a special move to eir character sheet.
 Try to make them coherent with how they feels after this umpteenth murdered.
 ```

 __Change a tag__ - when the status of a character changes in a way that may
 affect the mechanics or the fiction in the future, and it is not already
-highlighted by a trait or an harm, ask to the player to change a tag on the
+highlighted by a trait or an harm, ask to the protagonist to change a tag on the
 character sheet.
 A tag is one or few words that have effects in the fiction, and
 potentially in the mechanics, e.g.: